Requirements for the PhD Degree

-The qualifying examination is an oral examination conducted to assess whether the student has a well-designed research plan for her/his dissertation, and to examine the student’s knowledge in broad areas of organismic and evolutionary biology.
+The qualifying examination is an oral examination conducted to assess whether the student has a well-designed research plan for their dissertation and to examine the student’s knowledge in broad areas of organismic and evolutionary biology.
 Students are expected to have taken the qualifying examination before the end of the second year of graduate study (exceptions may be granted by petition to the OEB Graduate Committee) and, at the very latest, to have passed the examination before the end of the third year of graduate study.

-Thesis Presentation and Examination
+Dissertation Presentation and Examination

-All graduate students in the Department of Organismic and Evolutionary Biology come under the jurisdiction of the OEB Graduate Committee.
+All graduate students in the Department of Organismic and Evolutionary Biology come under the jurisdiction of the OEB graduate committee.
 The DGS is authorized to approve all examination committees appointed for doctoral candidates.

 1. Application for the PhD Degree

-The degree application is available online at the FAS Registrar's site; for degree deadline information click on “GSAS Graduation” in this site.
-You can also check this Academic Calendar page for updated deadline information.
+Information on the degree application is available on the GSAS website.
+Students can find updated degree applications on the GSAS Degree Calendar and Academic Calendar pages.
 All applications must be approved by the DGS.
-Students should be aware that many Committee members are not available for thesis defenses when school is not in session.
+Students should be aware that many committee members are not available for dissertation defenses when courses are not in session.

-2. Thesis Presentation
+2. Dissertation Presentation

-The student must present the subject matter of the thesis in a seminar before a group open to the general biological community within the University and to which the members of the Thesis Examination Committee have been invited.
-This presentation shall take place prior to the thesis examination.
-The Senior Academic Programs Administrator should be notified of the public presentation one month prior to the date.
+The student must present the subject matter of the dissertation in a seminar open to the community and to which the members of the dissertation examination committee have been invited.
+This presentation shall take place prior to the dissertation examination.
+The senior academic programs administrator will send out notice of the public presentation to the OEB community two weeks prior to the date.
 A copy of the posted notice of the seminar will become part of the student's record.

-3. Thesis Abstract
+3. Dissertation Abstract

-4. Thesis Examination
+4. Dissertation Examination

-5. Filing the Thesis
+5. Filing the Dissertation

 Requirements for the AM Degree